42og/42clj/readme.md

 ## Usage

 This is on clojars, of course.
-Just add `[42clj "0.1.0"]` to your `:dependencies` in your project.clj file.
+Just add `[quadraduoclj "X.X.X"]` to your `:dependencies` in your project.clj file.

 ## License